Social Media Marketing 5 min read

 Community management is a phrase sometimes used interchangeably for the management of social media platforms.
 Although social media management is most definitely a core component of any successful social media strategy, the wider your client base expands, the more it becomes exceedingly critical to maintaining your audience.

-What is Social Community Management?
+What is Community Management on Social Media?

-Social Community Management, at its heart, is about partnerships and how the brand seizes openings in shared online environments to connect with its online community.
+Community Management, at its heart, is about partnerships and how the brand seizes openings in shared online environments to connect with its online community.

 It’s precisely what it sounds like.
 It is the process of engaging your social media audience in a timely manner on the platforms they’re present at.
 It involves reacting to and/or replying to comments and questions, liking posts and addressing the needs of your online audience, and even sharing a banter or two with them.